cujojs/when/README.md

 Testing
 =======

-To run the unit tests, `from the when.js` dir:
+To run the unit tests, from the when.js dir:

-1. `git submodule init`
-2. `git submodule update`
+1. `git submodule init && git submodule update`
-3. Open test.index.html in your browser
+1. Open test/index.html in your browser

 References
 ----------